Reach, Cambridgeshire: History

 Reach was an important economic centre in early Anglo-Saxon and Viking times.
 Goods were loaded at its common hythe (wharf) for transport into the fen waterway system from at least 1100.
 Reach was a significant producer of clunch, a chalky stone; a new wood has been planted on the old clunch pits, where chalky cliffs are visible from early quarrying.
 Reach's use as a port continued until about 200 years ago.

 When the Anglo-Saxons built the Devil's Dyke around the 6th century, the northern end of the dyke split the settlement in two (East Reach and West Reach) until part of it was refilled to create the current fair green in the 18th century.
 East Reach has since vanished, filled in by arable land.

 In medieval times, Reach was a hamlet sitting on the border of the parishes of Burwell and Swaffham Prior.
 It was not until 1961 that it became a separate civil parish.
 The parish covers an area of 1044 acre.
 For ecclesiastical purposes it is part of the parish of 'Burwell with Reach'.

 Reach Lode, a Roman canal, still exists, and remains navigable.
 The village church, originally Holy Trinity School Church and latterly called St Etheldreda's, was built in 1860, on the site of the former chapel of St John.
 The ruined perpendicular arch of the old chapel is visible behind the new church.

 On village signs, the name of the village is spelled Reche.
 The name itself derives from rece (meaning "strip of land").

+The Grade II medieval market cross survives as just the white limestone cross base, currently tucked away near the information board out of the way of funfair-goers.